zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/Data.md

    component to re-render.
 As a result, we explicity prevent update of the main page component, which would otherwise re-render itself and all children whenever a json file was modified.
-Note also that we compare the incoming data from Gatsby to the data already in the score, and only update if it has changed.
+Note also that we compare the incoming data from Gatsby to the data already in the store, and only update if it has changed.

 4. We refer to each element in the store as a "node", and each is represented by